op7ic/RT-CyberShield/README.md

 Protecting Red Team infrastructure with red cyber shield.
 This simple bash script will block known ranges for cloud providers and some security vendors.

 ## Prerequisites for Debian/Ubuntu based installations
 The script will aim to setup everything for you including installation of appropriate libraries so phantomjs can work and pull all the ip blocks from "bgp.he.net".
-It can also be done manually however:
+However this can be done manually too:

 ```
 apt-get install -y ipset iptables curl fontconfig libfontconfig